 That's exactly what you want to hear from the meat-eaters in your family.

+Plus the texture definitely resembles ground meat.
 But wait, how do you make that "meaty" texture?

 Easy and simple solution but you'll be glad you made that extra step to process mushrooms in a food processor instead of just chopping them.